-McLaren M23 - A car that won maiden F1 title for the Woking-based team
+McLaren M23 - Maiden F1 Title for the Woking-based Team

 Used in six Formula 1 World Championship seasons, from 1973 to 1978, the McLaren M23 earned the status of a legend.

 The Formula 1 title became a priority for McLaren